Passive-aggression: the Suppressed, Repressed, Dissociated

 My approach to both negative transference and passive-aggression is always the same: open dialogue and my honest description of what I see happening.
 Indeed, at the assessment stage it is usually apparent to me what transference issues may potentially emerge and, particularly in the case of negative transference potential, I would have an explicit discussion about the possibility arising and the steps that we can take to address it and work with it constructively.
 This way the patient is made aware and is prepared for any instances that subsequently emerge in ways that maximise the chances of therapeutic success.
-That said, passive-aggressive people – through force of habit – tend to find a wide variety of ways through which to leak hostile energy into the relationship in destructive ways, transferential or otherwise.
+That said, habitually passive-aggressive people – through sheer force of habit – tend to find a wide variety of ways through which to leak hostile energy into the relationship.
 Again, it is my experience that the combination of clearly defined boundaries and confronting each instance of such behaviour openly and honestly, inviting the patient to work with the underlying feelings in a constructive way, either brings about a shift into constructive therapeutic work, or the imminent end or abandonment of the therapy by a disgruntled patient.
 Either case is better, in my view, than continuing to engage in an inauthentic, destructive, time-wasting and money-wasting process whereby the therapist becomes disempowered, disrespected and deflated, and where the patient only succeeds in reinforcing his or her destructive habits within a relationship that is designed to provide him or her with genuine care, insight and support.

 When dealing with passive-aggressive behaviour as a discreet problem, approaches in psychotherapy are quite straightforward and involve identifying suppressed emotions, and any unfinished business from which the emotions originate, developing skills in emotional awareness, personal responsibility, clarifying the functional importance of personal boundaries, and non-violent communication skills.
 The overall project being one of helping the passive-aggressive individual become more authentic in his or her ways of relating to others.